ITSpecialist111/HASS-AI-Orchestrator/README.md

 > *"Don't turn on the dishwasher if the 'Clean' sign is flipped."*

 ### 🎨 AI Visual Dashboard
 Experience high-fidelity, skeuomorphic visualizations generated in real-time.
-The **AI Visual Dashboard** uses advanced LLMs to create stunning, context-aware UIs for your home.
+The **AI Visual Dashboard** supports both local (Ollama) and cloud-based (**Google Gemini**) advanced LLMs to create stunning, context-aware UIs for your home.
 *   **Easy Access**: Access via the new sidebar button or ask the Assistant.
 *   **Quick Trigger**: Use the FAB quick actions for instant generation.